Sterile Processing Program Requirements

 Program Director, Saundra Block.

-2. Your documentation will be reviewed and once approved, you will receive an email from our Clinical Coordinator, Tonja Akers that will:
+Once your application is submitted, your documentation will be reviewed.
+You will receive an email from our Clinical Coordinator, Tonja Akers that will:

 • Confirm your documentation